 Worms can be fished under a float or using a method called bottom bouncing.
 These are the two most productive methods and ones that I use and teach when guiding my clients.

 Some anglers will also cast a large weight and worm and let the bait just sit stationary on the bottom waiting for a trout to swim by and pick it up.
-In a river, this is not a great method since trout usually stay put in one place for long periods of time and bottom bouncing and float fishing cover a lot more water which puts your bait in front of a lot more trout.
+In a river, this is not a great method since trout usually stay in one place for long periods of time, and therefore, the bottom bouncing method and the float fishing method covers a lot more water which puts your bait in front of a lot more trout.

 Some new anglers will even add a worm to the hook of a lure which is also not a great method for using worms since it really does nothing to entice a trout in bitting the lure or not.

-If you are going to use a worm for bait it’s important that you rig it up properly and that you fish it effectively, because even though worms are a great bait for trout, some trout will ignore your worm if you rig it up wrong or fish it poorly.
-I cover all that in my Fishing With Worms: Guide Tips For More Trout And Steelhead page too.
+If you are going to use a worm for bait it’s important that you rig it up properly and that you fish it effectively.

 Fish Eggs Are A Great Trout Bait